civic-data-design-lab/covidnearyou/blog/content/posts/2020-06-07-finding-the-critical-mass-for-covid-regional-growth/index.md

 *Charts 2-4.
 Rendered in R, ggplot2, and Plotly.
 Hover over points to see more information.*

-Across all these test values of *X*, the mean square error (MSE) of the observations to the *before* and *after* regression lines is what attracts our attention.
+Across all these test values of *X*, the mean square error (MSE) of the observations to the *before* and *after* regression lines is what attracts our attention, moreso than the regressions themselves.
 The MSE allows us to understand how closely the trajectories coalesce around the regression line, and thus around each other.
 A low MSE implies that the observations fit well around the line, indicating better predictability.
 For the first few values of *X*, the MSE is lower on the *before* side than on the *after* side.
-For larger *X*, the opposite is true: the MSE of *after* is lower.
+For larger *X*, the opposite is true: the *after* MSE is lower and the *before* MSE is higher.

 As *X* increases, the point at which the *after* MSE becomes less than the *before* MSE is where the near future becomes more predictable than the near past.
 In our data, this point occurs just shy of *X* = 50, as visualized in the graph below: